djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 Once your datasets get big, or naturally split into parts, you’ll want a container that preserves that structure. `vtkMultiBlockDataSet` lets you keep data organized the way *you* think about it: domains, components, LOD levels, timesteps, regions, etc. This matters because organization isn’t just neatness, it affects pipeline clarity, debugging, and how easily you can process or render subsets.

-**Do:** use multiblock when your data is naturally “many datasets,” especially for multi-domain simulations or grouped assets.
+**Do** use multiblock when your data is naturally “many datasets,” especially for multi-domain simulations or grouped assets.
-**Don’t:** flatten everything into one giant unstructured grid unless you truly need to, keeping blocks separate can make processing and rendering more manageable.
+**Don’t** flatten everything into one giant unstructured grid unless you truly need to, keeping blocks separate can make processing and rendering more manageable.

 * A collection of multiple datasets, organized hierarchically.
 * Handles complex, hierarchical data structures effectively.